roualdes/bridgestan/docs/getting-started.rst

 Installing BridgeStan is as simple as ensuring that the above requirements are installed and then downloading the source repository.

+As of version 1.0.1, the :doc:`Julia interface <languages/julia>` will download the source for you as an Artifact, so this section is optional.

 Downloading a released archive
 ______________________________